 There are numerous beautiful, chocolate-box chalet-style resorts in Switzerland but the two most exclusive resorts are a little different.
 The king of bling is the incomparable St Moritz in the Graubünden region.
 Here the adventurous eccentrics of the gentry risk their lives on the infamous Cresta Toboggan Run, race their horses on the frozen lake, and then try a little skijoring (skiing dragged behind unbroken horses on the lake at speeds over 50kph).
 The skiing is great, but the people watching combined with the off mountain activities make it a mind blowing destination.
 Go in February to do the Cresta and see the horse races.

 The second most exclusive resort in Switzerland was a tough choice but we have given it to Zermatt because Klosters is found in the Graubünden region with St Moritz.
 No view anywhere in the world can match the magnificence of the Matterhorn.
-Zermatt is a large town but it keeps its charm due to the absence of cars, with all arrivals by train and all traffic is electric.
+Zermatt is a large town but it keeps its charm due to the absence of cars, with all arrivals by train and all traffic electric.
 The old Zermatt area has a lovely rustic feel and the new area has tried very hard to keep the alpine style and elegance.
 This is a huge resort with countless stunning mountain restaurants that all seem to face the Matterhorn but our favourite is the charming Chez Vrony.

-The best ski area in Austria is the Arlberg region which includes the famous resort of St Anton.
+The best ski area in Austria is the Arlberg ski area which includes the famous resort of St Anton.
 Just around the corner from this riotous extreme skier’s paradise is the lovely and refined resort of Lech which is on the same lift pass and linked by a 15 minute bus ride.
 The skiing here is on wide and perfectly groomed pistes, and they make any skier look very good indeed.
 The town is full of traditional styled hotels and range of restaurants is first class.
 This resort is renowned for its snow record and attracting the beautiful people of Austria and Germany.

 Our second recommendation for Austria is the Spa resort of Obergurgl.
 This incredibly popular resort is the highest parish in Europe and has an excellent snow record.
 All the accommodation is of high quality and it is a popular destination year round for spa visits.
 The number of beds here is limited and the exclusivity attracts a repeat crowd every year.
 There are never queues here and for the adventurous there is the large resort of Sölden with a huge glacier just 15 minutes down the road.

-Aspen, Colorado has been the home to celebrities and billionaires for 40 years but still stays true to its mining town roots with down to earth locals and strict adherence to an architectural code.
+Narrowing down the selection for the most exclusive resorts in the USA is very tough but three do stand out from all the rest.
+Aspen in Colorado has been the home to celebrities and billionaires for a long time but still stays true to its mining town roots with down to earth locals and strict adherence to an architectural code.
 For posing and celeb spotting you have to ski on the Ajax Mountain right above the town.
 The restaurants here are typically large American fare but you can also go very upscale at Piñons, Renaissance, Olives in The St. Regis, and Syzygy.
 The J Bar in Jeromes Hotel is probaly the best restaurant/bar to catch sight of a few celebrities, but a town like Aspen is way too cool for anyone to consciously notice.
 We prefer Little Nells which is less pretentious.